Credit cards can be a great financial tool, helping you build credit to accomplish other goals, as well as providing you with a way to earn rewards.

 2. Finance charge

-Additionally, you can look for cards with a 0% annual percentage rate (APR) that offer a temporary reprieve on purchases or balance transfers for a set period of time.
-While it’s not a permanent fix, it’s a way to avoid the finance charge for a short period of time.
+Additionally, you can look for cards with a 0% annual percentage rate (APR) offer that provides a temporary reprieve on purchases or balance transfers for a set period of time.
+While it’s not a permanent fix, it’s a way to avoid the finance charge for a while.

 Finally, some credit card issuers will lower your APR if you just ask.
 If you’d like to reduce your APR, even if you don’t eliminate it altogether, this can be a way to save money on finance charges.